-Ensuring customers are successful and satisfied with a company’s products or services.
+Ensure customers are happy and successful with your products or services.

-Creating interest in a product or service through marketing campaigns and lead generation efforts.
+Getting people interested in a product or service by marketing and finding potential customers.

-A digital file, such as a PDF or Word document, can be stored and shared within a CRM system.
+A digital file, like a PDF or Word, can be stored and shared inside the CRM.

 Email Response Management

-Managing and responding to customer emails, typically through automated tools or templates.
+Handling and replying to customer emails, typically using tools or pre-made messages.

-An automated message to remind a user of an upcoming event or task.
+An automatic message that reminds someone about an upcoming event or task.

-The process of escalating a customer issue or request to a higher level of support or management.
+Making a customer problem or request go to higher-level support or management.

-Specific information can be stored about a customer, such as their name or email address.
+Specific information you can save about a customer, such as their name or email.

-The first point of contact a customer has with a company or salesperson.
+The first time a customer talks to a company or salesperson.

-A software system that manages and tracks customer support requests and interactions.
+Software that handles and tracks customer support requests and interactions.

 Helpdesk Ticketing System

-A specific helpdesk system that uses “tickets” to track and manage customer support requests.
+A specific helpdesk system that uses “tickets” to manage customer support requests.

-HyperText Markup Language is a programming language used to create web pages.
+A computer language used to make web pages.

-A specific installation or configuration of a CRM system, such as a test instance or a production instance.
+A specific setup or version of a CRM system, like a test or a real-use version.

-A visual workflow management system that uses cards or columns to track the progress of tasks or projects.
+A way to manage work visually, like using cards or columns to track tasks or projects.

-Storing, managing, and sharing information about customers, products, and services within the CRM system.
+Keeping and sharing info about customers, products, and services inside the CRM.

-The last point of contact a customer has with a company or salesperson.
+The last time a customer talks to a company or salesperson.

 A potential customer or client who has expressed interest in the business’s products or services.